tomaszbartoszewski/postgresql-docker/README.md

 ./destroy_docker_instance.sh
 ```

-More details about this repo will be on my blog soon.
+If you want to read more about this repo, check this [blog post](https://writeitdifferently.com/postgresql/flyway/2020/03/15/running-postgresql-and-flyway-with-docker-compose.html).